 You can bid online by using the Tower Hamlets homeseekers website.
 If you do not have internet access at home, you can use computers available at the One Stop Shops and Idea Stores, free of charge, to search for suitable homes and also place bids.

 What happens once I have made a bid?

 When bidding has closed, we review all the bids and sort them according to the priorities outlined in the Tower Hamlets Allocation scheme.
 Once we have made our decision, we will contact the successful applicant to arrange a property viewing.

 Due to the vast number of bids we receive per property, we are unfortunately unable to contact unsuccessful bidders.

 What happens if I am offered a property?

-- If you view a property on Monday, Tuesday or Wednesday you will usually be expected to move in to it on the following Monday.
+If you view a property on Monday, Tuesday or Wednesday, you will usually be expected to move into it on the following Monday.
 If you view the property on Thursday or Friday, you will usually be expected to move in on the second Monday after the viewing.

-If you are offered a home as an emergency case on medical grounds and refuse the offer unreasonably, your priority will be withdrawn and you will be placed in Band 1 Group B as a priority medical case.
+- If you are offered a home as an emergency case on medical grounds and refuse the offer unreasonably, your priority will be withdrawn and you will be placed in Band 1 Group B as a priority medical case.

 You can ask us to review the decision to withdraw any priority award.
 We will consider every review on its merits.
-Please see the allocations scheme appendix 3 – right of review, for more information.
+Please see the allocation scheme appendix 3 – right of review, for more information.

-Tel: 020 7364 2060
+Tel: 020 7364 2826